TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes - Tharun Kommaddi.md

 ```

-#  Icon will show instead of link in interactive Report but when we click on icon it will
-redirect to link in new tab. for that we need to write that code in sql report using case statement
+# Underline .
+Icon will show instead of link in interactive Report but when we click on icon it will redirect to link in new tab. for that we need to write that code in sql report using case statement

 ```sql
 CASE WHEN v.url_getex_vorschrift IS NOT NULL
             THEN '<a href="' || v.url_getex_vorschrift || '" title="' || v.url_getex_vorschrift || '"><span class="fa fa-link"></span></a>'